Catherine Barlow1

 by Joshua Reynolds 2

-He succeeded to the title of 9th Lord Cathcart [S, c.
-1452] in 1740.3 He gained the rank of Captain in 1742 in the service of the 20th Regiment.4 He fought in the Battle of Dettingen on 16 June 1743.7 He gained the rank of Lieutenant-General.3 He fought in the Battle of Fontenoy on 30 April 1745, where he was dangerously wounded.3 He gained the rank of Captain in June 1745 in the service of the 3rd Regiment of Foot Guards.6 Between November 1748 and October 1749 he was a hostage to France for the performance of the definite treaty.6 He held the office of Representative Peer [Scotland] between 1752 and 1776.3 He gained the rank of Major-General in 1758.6 He gained the rank of Lieutenant-General in 1760.6 He was Aide-de-Camp to the Duke of Cumberland.3 He held the office of Governor of Dunbarton Castle between 1761 and 1764.6 He was invested as a Knight, Order of the Thistle (K.T.) on 13 April 1763.6 He held the office of First Lord of Police between 1764 and 1776.6 He held the office of Ambassador to Russia between 1768 and 1771.3 He was invested as a Privy Counsellor (P.C.) on 29 June 1768.6 He held the office of Lord Rector of the University of Glasgow between 1773 and 1775.6 He has an extensive biographical entry in the Dictionary of National Biography.8
+He succeeded as the 9th Lord Cathcart [S, c.
+1452] in 1740.3 He gained the rank of Captain in 1742 in the 20th Regiment.4 He fought in the Battle of Dettingen on 16 June 1743.7 He gained the rank of Lieutenant-General.3 He fought in the Battle of Fontenoy on 30 April 1745, where he was dangerously wounded.3 He gained the rank of Captain in June 1745 in the 3rd Regiment of Foot Guards.6 Between November 1748 and October 1749 he was a hostage to France for the performance of the definite treaty.6 He held the office of Representative Peer [Scotland] between 1752 and 1776.3 He gained the rank of Major-General in 1758.6 He gained the rank of Lieutenant-General in 1760.6 He was Aide-de-Camp to the Duke of Cumberland.3 He held the office of Governor of Dunbarton Castle between 1761 and 1764.6 He was appointed Knight, Order of the Thistle (K.T.) on 13 April 1763.6 He held the office of First Lord of Police between 1764 and 1776.6 He held the office of Ambassador to Russia between 1768 and 1771.3 He was appointed Privy Counsellor (P.C.) on 29 June 1768.6 He held the office of Lord Rector of the University of Glasgow between 1773 and 1775.6 He has an extensive biographical entry in the Dictionary of National Biography.8

 Children of Lt.-Gen. Sir Charles Schaw Cathcart, 9th Lord Cathcart and Jane Hamilton